-TA also uses a text message notification system to update parents during inclement or questionable weather, emergency closings, or other unusual circumstances.
+TA also uses a text message notification system to update parents during inclement or questionable weather, emergency closings, school trips, or other unusual circumstances.
 We have several text notification groups - parents need to sign themselves up to be added to the group.
 Please sign up for each group that applies to your family:

-Send Text to Phone #: Message in Body of Text: Elementary (Grades 1 -5) 81010 @ycctaelem Early Childhood (Grades N - Pre1A) 81010 @ycctapre Lower School MTA bus 81010 @mtaelem General TA update for all divisions 81010 @talmudic
+Send Text to Phone #: Message in Body of Text:

+Elementary (Grades 1 -5) 81010 @ycctaelem

+Early Childhood (Grades N-K) 81010 @ycctapre

+Elementary MTA bus 81010 @mtaelem

+General TA Updates for All Divisions 81010 @talmudic